 - Melt butter in a mixing bowl.
-Mix with cinnamon and brown sugar.
+Mix with cinnamon, a dash of salt, and brown sugar.
 Add to apples and toss together.

 - Arrange apples as desired over puff pastry making sure to keep them inside scored border.
 Pour any remaining brown sugar mixture over apples.

 - Bake at 30-35 minutes or until apples are tender and pastry is golden brown.

 - Warm vanilla frosting in microwave until it reaches drizzling consistency.
 Drizzle over tart.